shivannis/xandr-docs-public/xandr-docs/articles/invest/working-with-creatives.md

 ---
-Title : Microsoft Invest - Working with Creatives Description : You can traffic a wide range of creative types, from banners to increasingly pervasive rich media types, through the
+title : Microsoft Invest - Working with Creatives description : In this article learn how to work with Creatives.
-Xandr platform.
 ---

 # Microsoft Invest - Working with creatives